franciscodominguezmateos/CarND-T2P4-PIDcontrol/README.md

 * D is used to avoid oscilations, when direction change is fast it decreases the change speed.
 D param is of opposit sign than P.

-* I is used to avoud bias from target, I don't use it in this project.
+* I is used to avoid bias from target, I don't use it in this project.
 It would be usefull for very long straight trajectories.

 ## Describe how the final hyperparameters were chosen.
 I at first started with a P param founding 0.21 as a good value.
 The nex image shows the car a second before going off the track.